 Oats can help absorb acid in the stomach which should help settle the stomach.
 Not only that but the acidity level of oats is quite low no matter what you make the porridge with.
 Ideally, I would recommend you make it with either almond milk or soy milk.
 The reason I recommend these is because they are both alkaline and make the porridge even more soothing for the stomach and the whole digestive tract.
 In terms of adding something extra for additional flavouring I recommend honey (1 tea spoon) that has been well mixed into the porridge before eating.
 Also, you can add a sliced banana to the mixture for added flavor.

-For me rice is easily one of the best foods to calm down the stomach.
+Sometimes people ask me is rice good for acid reflux?
+Well yes of course, for me rice is easily one of the best foods to calm down the stomach.
 It is plain and not too acidic so is helps settle the stomach especially due to its more filling nature.

 In terms of what rice to choose, I think most rice’s are absolutely fine when on a diet for LPR.
 For me personally I like to eat white jasmine rice, though others forms like basmati and brown rice are absolutely great too.
 If you are looking for the least acidic rice – brown rice would be your best bet though the difference is very small when comparing to other rice varieties.